Garrison Ground 2: Cricket history

 A view across the outfield of the former ground in 2022.

 The ground was first used in 1864 by the Royal Engineers.
 It was used regularly by the club until 1961 when they moved to Garrison 1 Cricket Ground on the southern edge of the Chatham Lines.

-The ground played host to 30 first-class, 28 of which featured Kent as the home side, and three List A matches.
+The ground played host to 30 first-class, 28 of which featured Kent as the home team, and three List A matches.
 The Combined Services played two home matches on the ground, one against Kent and one against the touring New Zealanders in 1949.
 Kent's Second XI used the ground occasionally, most recently in 1994, and it was the venue for a match between Kent and the touring West Indians in August 1984, a 40 over benefit match for Bob Woolmer.

 By the end of the 1967 season the quality of the pitch was causing "grave concern" to the MCC's Advisory County Cricket committee after 26 wickets fell in one days play in 1967 during which "the ball turned, stopped and lifted, sometimes prodigiously".
 The following year 22 wickets fell in a day on a pitch which was described as "a nightmare for batsmen".
 Following the match the Pitches Committee determined that the ground should not be used for first-class cricket in 1969 and the 1968 match was the final first-class fixture on the ground, although three List A matches were played on the ground, two in 1971 and one in 1972.

 Kent have also used other pitches on the Chatham Lines, including Garrison 1 Cricket Ground and New Brompton Cricket Ground and cricket has been played on other pitches in the area.
 The ground was used by Old Anchorians Cricket Club until 1999.

 Records on the ground

-A total of 30 first-class cricket matches were played on the ground, all but two with Kent as the home side.
+A total of 30 first-class cricket matches were played on the ground, all but two with Kent as the home team.